 We are to look forward to carrying out the Plan of Chicago in the broad spirit that an injury to one is an injury to all, and that the well-being of one promotes the well-being of all.

 What is the main idea of this passage?
 Underline at least 3 sentences that support it.
-According to this passage, what values are important to planning?
+What is a claim that the writer makes?
+What is the strongest evidence the writer gives to support it?